zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 Install OpenOCD as described for flashing the board.

-Here is an example for debugging the :ref:`blinky-sample` application.
+Here is an example for debugging the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/blinky